 The impact of this project is very exciting as it invites organisations to embrace robotics, open the door and enter into the industrial robotics sector.

-The cell was handed over to MTC advanced research engine Jacob Brown by Loop’s newest apprentice Alex Garlick, who joined on the company’s electrical apprenticeship scheme and has been instrumental in the cell build.
+The cell was handed over to MTC advanced research engineer, Jacob Brown, by Loop’s newest apprentice, Alex Garlick, who joined on the company’s electrical apprenticeship scheme and has been instrumental in the cell build.